RichBurman/highlands_project5/README.md

         - County
         - Country
         - Order Summary - Display the items the user is purchasing and quantity.
-        - Discount Code - where the user can input a discount code to apply discount (This has now been hidden from the user, due to an error processing discounted payment, please see known bugs)
+        - Discount Code - where the user can input a discount code to apply discount (This has now been hidden from the user, due to an error processing discounted payments, please see known bugs)
         - Apply Discount button - this processes the discount on the total price (This has now been hidden from the user, due to an error processing discounted payment, please see known bugs)
         - Card detail field - this is a stripe field where the user inputs their card details.
         - Submit button - this processes the purchase through to stripe.
 If the form is valid, the order will be submiited.
 The user will be redirected to order confirmation page.